The Hong Kong Polytechnic University

 Student Affairs Office (SAO) is committed to offering a wide range of co-curricular activities that aim to enhance students’ holistic development and nurture all-round graduates.
 The following are some examples:

-• Collaborative initiatives with affiliated student organisations such as Cultural Nights, Fun-on-Campus Series
+- Collaborative initiatives with affiliated student organisations such as Campus Life Festival, Cultural Night Series, etc.

 Student Counselling

 Student Counselling is a self-discovery journey which allows you a genuine space to approach, to process and to work through your concerns from different angles and perspectives.
-Our passionate counsellors will walk along side with you to strengthen your psychological wellbeing, to identify your strengths, resources and potentials for personal growth and resilience building.
+Our counsellors are professionally trained and have ample experience.
+They provide empathic listening and accompany you in strengthening your psychological wellbeing, identifying your strengths, resources and potentials for personal growth, as well as resilience building.
 Counselling is free of charge and all information provided is kept in strict confidence.

 Click here for more details.